torao/tinymt/README.md

 }
 ```

-The `TinyMT64` and `TinyMT32` respectively implement the `rand::RngCore` features that is widely-used PRNG interface in
+The `TinyMT64` and `TinyMT32` respectively implement the `rand::RngCore` features that are widely-used PRNG interface in
 Rust.

 The modules `tinymt::tinymt64` and `tinymt::tinymt32` that have been migrated from the original C implementation are